Fauna v10 JavaScript client driver (current)

 client.query(query);

-Passed variables are encoded to an appropriate type and passed to Fauna’s HTTP API.
+The driver encodes interpolated variables to an appropriate FQL type and uses the wire protocol to pass the query to the Core HTTP API’s Query endpoint.
 This helps prevent injection attacks.

-// Use the subquery in another FQL query
+// Use the fragment in another FQL query.

 const query = fql`